 From the 16th century, the nobles in charge of the manors increased in power, but so did the rights of the peasants.
 The rent for the land was fixed as early as the 15th century.
 In the first half of the following century, it became law that tenure of peasants was for life.
 They could be evicted if they failed to pay their rent, but as long as they did that, their right to their piece of land was for life.

 The land of rich peasants in some cases exceeded those of lesser nobles in size during the 1500’s.
 They still did not have the same authority or privileges of the nobles and clergy, nor were they referred to as manors.
 From the 1660’s common people could possess manors.
 In 1661 to 1664 the king handed over almost a quarter of all the land of the kingdom to his creditors, most of whom were middle class, as opposed to nobility.
 The common person was given the right to acquire “noble land.”
 This was a genius invention and transformed the economy of the region.
 The were given the task of collecting taxes and if they were unable to do so, they had to pay the taxes over themselves.
 (Sundberg, K., et al.; 2004)

-Another industry became central to the economy of this town and was responsible for great wealth namely lace which peaked in the 1600’s and 1700’s.
-Testament to the wealth it brought was the fact that town houses from this time dominate the town center. (“Nach der Volksabstimmung” (in German).
+Another industry became central to the economy of this town and was responsible for great wealth namely lace which peaked in the 1600s and 1700s.
+Testament to the wealth it brought was the fact that townhouses from this time dominate the town centre. (“Nach der Volksabstimmung” (in German).
 Deutsches Historisches Museum.)

-By the late 1600’s when ANDRES CORNELSEN was in his teens, the mood in Schleswig would have been very optimistic.
+By the late 1600s when ANDRES CORNELSEN was in his teens, the mood in Schleswig would have been very optimistic.
 The major wars were fought and prosperity restored to the region.
-The common person had more rights and privileges than ever and everybody, from the king, to the peasant, were better off.
+The common person had more rights and privileges and everybody from the king, to the peasant, were better off.

 It seems as if there were neither religious nor a compelling economic reason to have left the land of his birth for the new world.